 As a part time traveller and living in the UK, Easter is a great time to travel as it means extra ‘public holiday’ days off work!
-It almost means that I’ve been able to experience how other cultures celebrate Easter and Iceland tops it when it comes to their AMAZING chocolate eggs.
-Iceland has its own chocolate factory ‘Noi Sirius’ located just outside of Reykjavik, they are the masters behind the eggs.
-The eggs come in different sizes (from size 2 up to 10) and are FILLED with all different types of Icelandic chocolate and sweets, such as: chocolate caramels, malt balls, chocolate covered liquorice and hard boiled sweets.
-Mine was a size 4, it had a chick on the top, a chocolate and flowers stuck to the egg and LOADS of sweets inside.
+It almost means that I’ve been able to experience how other cultures celebrate Easter and Iceland tops it when it comes to their AMAZING Icelandic Easter Eggs.
+Iceland has its own chocolate factory ‘Noi Sirius’ located just outside of Reykjavik.
+Noi Sirius were established in the 1920s and are the masters behind these eggs!